 The Norfolk Southern line came in the side as the train will pass under the Interstate 24 bridge.
 This location ends my new mileage because from the Chattanooga Choo Choo, where the 2007 NRHS convention trips left from, we came out to the main and zig-zagged onto the Summerville line.
-So now it's back to old mileage the rest of the way there, which is fine with me.
+So now it was back to old mileage the rest of the way there, which was fine with me.

 Curving on to the Summerville line.

 One of the things I remembered about this railroad was the large amounts of kudzu plants as we started our journey south toward Summerville.
 Our group three was then chimed into the dining room where we responded with going and sitting in the second dining car for lunch.